The New Parent Trap

 Though the Mommy Wars rage on all around me, I often find myself camped on the outside of the extremes.
 Many days, I wonder if my way is the best even as I’m tweaking our current method of doing things to improve the harmony of our home.
 Other days, I observe a situation and quickly have to fight off the “at least we aren’t like that” thoughts.
 It is the great Comparenting Trap.*

 We often fall into this trap by our own prideful thinking.
-This or that family does such and such in this or that manner and we 10425099_10152816916494779_49011576819769011_nare better or worse for doing it in some other such way.
+This or that family does such and such in this or that manner and we are better or worse for doing it in some other such way.
 If we are deeply honest, we’re anxiously searching for a way to get off the speeding merry-go-round of comparenting before we get too sick to parent our children.

 Maybe you are wondering what I meant by “comparenting” or maybe you’ve rightly guessed it is made by combining comparison + parenting.
 This equation never adds up to a happy individual or a happy home.
 It multiplies bitterness and envy.
 It divides love and nurturing.
 It subtracts fun and learning.
 While we busy ourselves with comparenting, we may miss the most important moments of raising our children.
 If we focus on what other parents are doing, who is watching our kids?
 If our focus is on how much better or worse our child is behaving or performing in a particular subject or developmental area, who is appreciating our child for who he/she is at this moment just as God made him/her?